groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/presentation.md

     showOrganization: True
     application:
         name: Convert PPTX in C#
-        description: Convert PowerPoint to PDF natively with high performance using C# language and GroupDocs.Conversion for .NET APIs
+        description: Convert PowerPoint to PDF and other formats with high performance using C# language and GroupDocs.Conversion for .NET
         productCode: conversion
         productPlatform: net
     showVideo: True